Zitzeronion/Swalbe.jl/README.md

 and that's it.
 Of course to generate data we make snapshots of the film using `Swalbe.snapshot!()` and return this collection of *thicknesses* at the end of the simulation.

-What we get is something like this
+We get something like this

 ![Hiern_logo_dewetting](https://user-images.githubusercontent.com/26249811/124448339-9cbc3880-dd82-11eb-9ccf-af44934b3f93.png)

-All of the time steps that were generated during the simulation can be merged together and can be compressed into a movie, see below
+All of the time steps that were generated during the simulation can be merged together and can be compressed into a video, see below

 ![Dewetting_logo](https://gist.githubusercontent.com/Zitzeronion/807b9a7b2226e65643288df9a8cc1f46/raw/3a561e2a2b09eb42bf688f1d304f658b93fba8ed/logo_animation.gif)